Peierls substitution for magnetic Bloch bands: Magnetic Bloch bundles

 and $U^{\eps}_{1}={\rm Op}^{\tau} (u)+\mathcal{O}_{0}(\varepsilon^{\infty})$, where $u \asymp \sum _{j\geq 0} \varepsilon^{j}u_{j}$ belongs to $S^{1}_{\tau}(\varepsilon, \mathcal{L}(\mathcal{H}_{\mathrm{f}}))$ and has the $\tau$-equivariant principal symbol $u_{0}(k,r)= \sum_{i=1}^m \left|\varphi_i(k)\right>\left<\varphi_i(k-A(r))\right| +u_{0}^{\perp}(k,r)$. \end{prop}

 \begin{pro} We only need to show that a $\tau$-equivariant principal symbol $u_{0}(k,r)$ of the form claimed above exists.
-Then the proof works line by line as the proof in \cite{PST03b,Te03}.
+Then the proof works line by line as the proof of Proposition~5.18 in \cite{Te03}, see also \cite{PST03b}.
 However, according to Lemma~\ref{lemma tau equiv varphi},

 is $\tau$-equivariant and has the desired form.
 Here we use the choice of gauge $\gamma_2\cdot A(r)=0$ and write as before $A(r)= A_1(r)\gamma_1^*$.
 Note that at this point we have to assume $A^{(1)}\equiv 0$, because otherwise the $\kappa_2$-derivatives of $u_0$ would become unbounded functions of $r$ and $u_0\notin S^w_\tau$ for all order functions $w$.